Subject: Florovsky, Georges, 1893-1979

 Language of Material: English, Russian, Greek, and French

 Scope and Content:Collection spans the duration of the creator's career.
-Includes correspondence, notes, and personal materials from his early years as a students in Europe and later on as a scholar in the United States.
+Includes correspondence, notes, and personal materials from his early years as a student in Europe and later on as a scholar in the United States.
 Most of the collection consists of xeroxed papers from academic journals and theological literature that were created and annotated by Fr.
-Florovksy.
+Florovsky.

 - Church History

 - Theological Education

 System of Arrangement: Aside from the correspondence, which is in chronological order, the rest of the collection is arranged into fourteen general subjects (see below).
 This finding aid was compiled by Irina Itina (a former librarian at St. Vladimir's) and Anna Tsipenyuk.
 It was published in Georges Florovsky: Russian Intellectual & Orthodox Churchman, which was edited by Andrew Blane.

 - Florovsky Notes